In Progress — Last updated: Wednesday

 - 1/8 tsp crushed red pepper flakes (optional, for mild heat)

-- 1/2 cup shredded sharp cheddar cheese (Tillamook or similar)
+- 1/2 cup shredded sharp cheddar cheese (lightly packed)

 Instructions

-- 01Preheat the oven to 375°F. Place the oven rack in the center position.
-Lightly grease a standard 12-cup muffin tin with the 1 tbsp unsalted butter, making sure to coat the sides and bottoms of each cup thoroughly.
+- 01Preheat oven to 375°F. Place a rack in the center of the oven.
+Lightly grease all 12 cups of a standard muffin tin with the butter, making sure to get into the corners, then mist lightly with nonstick spray on top of the butter.

-- 03In a large bowl, whisk the eggs until the whites and yolks are completely blended and slightly frothy, about 30 seconds.
-Add the whole milk, remaining 1/4 tsp kosher salt, remaining black pepper, garlic powder, smoked paprika, and crushed red pepper flakes (if using).
+- 05In a large bowl, whisk the eggs until no streaks of white remain, 30-45 seconds.
+Add the milk, remaining 1/4 tsp kosher salt, remaining black pepper, garlic powder, smoked paprika, and crushed red pepper flakes (if using).
 Whisk until well combined.

-- 08Remove the muffin tin from the oven and let the frittata cups cool in the pan for 5-7 minutes.
-Run a thin spatula or butter knife around the edges of each cup to loosen, then gently lift out and transfer to a cooling rack.
+- 09Remove the tin to a cooling rack and let the egg squares cool in the pan for 5-10 minutes.
+Run a thin spatula or butter knife around each edge, then gently lift out.

 Chef's Notes